 Carrying this type of debt, of course, has become epidemic in this country.
-The average US household that carries monthly credit card debt owes \$15,270.10 Fully 33 percent of Americans do not pay their bills on time.11
+The average US household that carries monthly credit card debt owes \$15,611.
+A full 35 percent of Americans who have credit profiles have debt in collections, and 5.3 percent of all Americans have past-due debt.